- 1 What is the Windows Script Host (WSH)?

 WshRemote has two methods:

-|WshNetwork||Provides access to shared resources in the network like printers and drives.|
+|WshNetwork||It provides access to shared resources in the network like printers and drives.|

 WshNetwork has three properties: